OscarVernis/MovieDemo/Readme.md

 ## Features
 - Built natively with Swift.
-- Custom Interface.
 - MVC, MVVM and Coordinator patterns.
 - Compositional Layout for CollectionViews.
 - Custom Rating control that can be used to display or set a rating.
+- Custom Media Viewer that supports both local and remote Images and Videos.
 - Generic CollectionViewController to show lists of Movies, Cast, Crew members, etc.
 - Haptic Feedback for user actions.
 - Login to your TheMovieDB account, which can be set as optional or required.
+- User Profile where you can see the movies you have Favorited, added to your Watchlist or Rated.
 - Session management using the device Keychain and UserDefaults.
-- User Profile where you can see the movies you have Favorited, added to your Watchlist or Rated.
 - Internalization in both English and Spanish.
 - Swift Package Manager for dependency management.